d-kozak/enticing/frontend/README.md

-# Corproc search GUI prototype
+# Enticing -  frontend

-First GUI prototype for the semantic search engine.
+Web based frontend for the semantic search engine.
+Implemented using in Typescript using React.

 ## Setup